 Climate change is of great significance to water resources.
 Changes to rainfall patterns and amounts could affect how much water is available for people and for the environment.
 Climate change could also influence the demand for water.
 For example, if it becomes hotter, we may wish to water our gardens more.
 Present analysis suggests that over the next 25 years, temperatures are likely to increase, summers could become drier and winters wetter, with more rain in total.
 Resource systems dependent on summer river flows or river abstractions that are unsupported may become more unreliable.
 These possible reductions could be offset by increased aquifer recharge and greater reservoir inflows in winter.
-Many questions remain about the effects of climate change and it is an area that we will keep under review.
-The East Midlands Sustainable Development Round Table commissioned a study to investigate the potential impacts of climate change in the East Midlands.
-A report of this work was published in 2000 and represents an important first step in raising the local debate about the potential for adaptation, and identifying how to minimise threats and take advantage of opportunities arising from climate change.
+Many questions remain about the effects of climate change, and it is an area that we will keep under review.
+We support the 'West Midlands Business Focus on Climate Change' project being undertaken by the Midlands Environmental Business Club and Severn Trent Water.
 In facing climate change, adaptation strategies are the key, and our recommendations prefer options that are flexible to the range of possibilities encompassed in present climate change scenarios.